sirisian/ecmascript-types/README.md

 var foo:MyClass; // typeof foo == "MyClass"
 ```

-This relies on features like Array.isArray to be used to check if someone is an array.
+This relies on features like Array.isArray to be used to check if something is an array.
 Function.isFunction would be added to check if something is a function.

 Similar to ES5's strict mode ES8's stricter mode would change the semantics of the language.
 Binary operators which used to have simplified rules would now function intuitively.